 Our research focuses on the development and application of algorithmic methods and theories for the social sciences and humanities.
 The social sciences and humanities are confronted with an increasing volume of data about social systems, -processes and -phenomena.
-At the same time, computer science and computer systems increasingly face societal, sociological, ethical and many other challenges.
-Both developments together require computational methods and theories for studying, modelling and shaping integrated social-computational systems.
-The work of our group is thus geared towards the integration of computer science on one hand, and the social sciences and humanities on the other.
+The work of our group is thus geared towards leveraging the potential of large amounts of data about social systems towards current challenges in the social sciences and humanities.
 In research and teaching, we develop and transfer (i) methods for mining and modelling textual data and (ii) methods for mining and modelling relational (networks) and sequential (procedural) data.
-This enables the application of computational methods to answer social science and humanities research questions, while at the same time helps to adopt social science and humanities methods and theories for tackling research challenges in computer science.
+This enables the application of computational methods to answer social science and humanities research questions.

 Methods for Understanding Sequence Data